HaxeFoundation/code-cookbook/assets/content/cookbook/Macros/add-enum-values-as-fields.md

   }
 }
 ```
-Notice that fields A, B, C, D, E and F were added to DamageType
+Notice that a field for each `DamageType` were added to `DamageSet`

 > Author: [George Kurelic](https://github.com/geokureli)